Vinothinikupendiran/Protfolio_app/README.md

 <!-- ABOUT THE PROJECT -->
-## About The Projet
+## About The Project

-Here is mine.
+* Here is mine.
 Every great programmer has a personal website with incredible examples of their work.
 Please get in touch with me at vinothinikupendiran16@gmail.com if you're interested in collaborating or hiring me for your project.

 ### Built With

 * [Bootstrap](https://getbootstrap.com)
 * [JQuery](https://jquery.com)

+## Description

 <!-- CONTRIBUTING -->